Claim compensation for a holiday

 You should accept any reasonable alternatives that you’re offered.

 You’ll only be able to get the full cost of the holiday back if it was completely ruined - this rarely happens.

 - you simply didn’t enjoy the holiday, even though it matched what you booked

-- the problem was out of the holiday company’s control, eg bad weather
+- the problem was out of the holiday company’s control - like bad weather

-- you’ve already been compensated, eg the hotel compensated you while you were staying there
+- you’ve already been compensated, for example if the hotel compensated you while you were staying there

 If your flight was cancelled

 Your package holiday organiser should arrange an alternative flight or give you a refund if the flight you were booked on is delayed or cancelled.